Microchip-MPLAB-Harmony/wireless_apps_rnwf/apps/tcp_server/readme.md

 4. Configure Home-AP credentials for STA mode, using the RNWF02 Wi-Fi configuration options.
 For more details about the Wi-Fi settings configuration, See [Figure  1](../wifi_easy_config/docs/GUID-CE9CEDFD-5FD4-4BC4-AB96-17647C430816.md#GUID-98F61951-56D2-4B91-B509-2A796802408B).
 5. Generate the code as illustrated below.

     **Figure 6-21**.
 Generating the Code

     ![](docs/images/GUID-EDD3733E-E395-4AB6-BD2F-046D2C8D165A-low.png)
+6. Update the SYS_RNWF_NET_NO_OF_CLIENT_SOCKETS macro present in sys_rnwf_net_service.h to reflect the number of client sockets the system can manage in server mode. (supports max 5 clients)

-6. Build and program the code to the hardware using MPLABX IDE
+7. Build and program the code to the hardware using MPLABX IDE

     Figure 6-22.
 Programming the Board

     ![](docs/images/GUID-7B288BCE-2B86-4B4E-A43A-7E862137384C-low.png)

-7. Open the Terminal application \(for example, Tera Term or PuTTY\) on the PC
+8. Open the Terminal application \(for example, Tera Term or PuTTY\) on the PC

     Connect to the “EDBG Virtual COM Port" and configure the serial settings as follows: